Getting Started: workspace setup and first value

 - new setup-required fields

-- Stripe setup is a hard dependency for the kickoff payment and final payment flows.
+- Payment setup is a dependency for kickoff and final payment handoff flows.

-- Brand Kit affects every PDF sent to a client — it cannot be applied retroactively to sent proposals.
+- Brand Kit affects every PDF sent to a client and should be checked before external delivery.

 What this is

-- Workspace profile: your company name, logo, and contact details — these appear on every proposal PDF.
+- Workspace profile: your company name, logo, and contact details appear on proposal PDFs.

 - Brand Kit: your colours and typography so proposals look like they came from you, not a template.